weynsee/rack-page_caching/README.md

   # Hostnames can be included in the path of the page cache.
 Default is false.
   include_hostname: false
 ```
+Rack::PageCaching respects `config.action_controller.perform_caching` and
+will skip cache generation if it is true.

 To configure your web server to serve the generated pages directly, point it to
 `page_cache_directory`.
 For Nginx, it would look something like: